luffy-yu/XRDC24/README.md

 ## Inspiration

 In our fast-paced world, stress and emotional disconnect are widespread.
-To address this, we explored how new technologies could help individuals relax and recharge quickly.
+To address this, we explored how new technologies could help stressed individuals relax and recharge quickly.
 Inspired by mindfulness and visual-based meditation, our team developed a gamified meditation approach.
 This helps users relax their bodies and minds while visualizing and overcoming emotional challenges.
 Our solution blends gamification, AR/VR, and AI to make mental wellness practices more engaging and impactful.

 ## What it does